mobileboxlab/ios-bash-streaming/README.md

 **Is this for real?**

-Yes, this is a real iOS screen mirroring in five lines of bash
+Yes.
+It’s not big, and it’s not clever but this is a real iOS screen mirroring in five lines of bash.

 **How do I install it?**